 Mammograms are probably the most important tool doctors have not only to screen for breast cancer, but also to diagnose, evaluate, and follow people who’ve had breast cancer.
-Safe and reasonably accurate, a mammogram is an x-ray photograph of the breast.
-The technique has been in use for about 40 years.
+Safe and reasonably accurate, a mammogram is an X-ray photograph of the breast.
+The technique has been in use for more than 50 years.

 - Mammography: Benefits, Risks, What You Need to Know

 - What Mammograms Show: Calcifications, Cysts, Fibroadenomas

 - Mammogram Results: Breast Imaging Reporting and Database System (BI-RADS)